jarun/googler/README.md

 ![Screenshot](http://i.imgur.com/H2oDAg8.png)

-`googler` is a power tool to search Google (Web & News) and Google Site Search from the terminal.
-It shows the title, URL and text context for each result, which you can directly open in a browser from the terminal.
+`googler` is a power tool to Google (Web & News) and Google Site Search from the terminal.
+It shows the title, URL and text context for each result, which can be directly opened in a browser from the terminal.
 Results are fetched in pages (with page navigation).
 Supports sequential searches in a single `googler` instance.

 `googler` is **GPLv3** licensed.
 It doesn't have any affiliation to Google in any way.

 Got some suggestions? [![gitter chat](https://img.shields.io/gitter/room/jarun/googler.svg?maxAge=2592000)](https://gitter.im/jarun/googler) with us.

 Find `googler` useful?
 If you would like to donate, visit our [![Donate Button](https://img.shields.io/badge/paypal-donate-orange.svg)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=RMLTQ76JSXJ4Q) page.

 # Table of contents